notAnotherAverageJoe/Dice-Roller---Dart-Flutter/README.md

 - Roll **1 to 3 dice** at once.
 - Choose from **2 to 20 sides** per die.
   🎨 **Custom Dice Colors**: Change the dice color with a simple tap.
-  ✨ **Real-Time Results**: View your dice rolls instantly on a sleek interface.
+  ✨ **Real-Time Results**: View your dice rolls instantly on a sleek interface!!.

 ## 🛠️ **How to Run**